Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 - [jq](https://stedolan.github.io/jq/download/)
 - [Chocolatey](https://chocolatey.org/install) (Only for Windows users)

 These applications can be installed in severall ways, if the script fails, you will need to troubleshoot the deployment.
-Or just do it yourself/
+Or just do it manually.

 ## Configuration